The-National-Pension-Commision/mern-stack/README.md

 ## Setting up an Express Server

 1. Create a folder name.
 You can call it anything.
-But usually sticky with backend or server.
+But usually stick with backend or server.
 2. Run npm init.
 To create your package.json, or ```npm init -y``` to say yes to all.
 3. Input the data you are asked for each, if you do not use the ```-y``` option.
 4. Run ```npm install express express router``` to install the Express web framework.